 One of the satisfying things about reading this book is knowing even some of the cleverest people in the world do not have all the answers.

-Hawking answers ten separate questions, but in some of them, he does not know what the correct answer.
+Hawking answers ten separate questions, but in some of them, he does not know the correct answer.
 He gives his best-educated guess.

 We tend to think of scientists as being infallible and knowing everything, but it isn’t the case.
 Science is constantly under revision and new discoveries are made all the time.